OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 #### Unplanned inclusion of copyleft open source into proprietary or third party code

-This type of failure occurs during the development process when engineers add open source code into source code that is intended to be proprietary, thus creating a conflict with the open source policy and potentially jeopardizes the Organization’s ability to protect their intellectual property.
+This type of failure occurs during the development process when engineers add open source code into source code that is intended to be proprietary, thus creating a conflict with the open source policy and potentially jeopardizing the Organization’s ability to protect their intellectual property.
 This situation can be discovered by reviewing and auditing (e.g. scanning using tools) the source code for possible matches with open source code or copyright notices.
 For example, a search for copyright statements in the source code may reveal some unexpected contributor notice, leading to an open source component and thus requiring further investigation.
 Automated source code scanning tools may also be used for this purpose.

 This type of failure can be avoided by offering training to engineering staff about compliance issues, the different types of open source licenses and the implications of including open source in proprietary source code and conducting regular source code scans or audits for all the source code in the build environment.

-#### Unplanned/unintended etc., linking of copyleft open source and proprietary source code
+#### Unplanned/unintended linking between copyleft open source and proprietary source code

 This type of failure can be discovered using a dependency tracking tool that shows any linking between different software components.